Set a Safe Pace around Schools

 School Zone speed limits are being enforced right around the Sunshine Coast.

-Along with Battery World, 91.9 SEA FM wants to remind drivers to stay focused, slow down and drive slowly through School Zones and look out for our kids.
+91.9 SEA FM reminds you to stay focused, slow down and drive slowly through School Zones and look out for our kids.

 Speed limits in school zones

 School zones are installed to reduce traffic speed near schools during the times indicated in the school zone sign.
 School zones are identified by signs which are displayed on both approaches to the school and show the speed limit and the times during which it applies.

 School zones are generally permitted on roads adjacent to schools where there is significant school related activity on and beside the road.

 - 40km/h on roads where the existing limit is 50km/h, 60km/h or 70km/h

 - 60km/h on roads where the existing limit is 80km/h